achaudhry12/COVID-19-API-Project-1/README.md

 ### **MVP:**

-- Have a table of contents that allows the user to skip to the section within the app.
+- Allow a user to access specific country data using a dropdown menu selector
+- Render country name, population data and number of covid cases
+- Remove previous country search data when new search is made

+### **Post-MVP:**

 - Be able to render all worldwide stats on a 'Welcome Page'
 - Be able to have all the worldwide numbers render in real time since the data is live
-- Allow users to choose specific countries regions or continents through a drop down menu/input, render those stats
-- Use flexbox to properly align all information on screen and have no overlap with previous information

-### **Post-MVP:**

 - Use media queries to help facilitate responsive desgin
 - Allow users to compare the stats of different countries
 - Allow users to choose specific countries regions or continents through a drop down menu/input, render those stats
 - Allow users to favorite countries so they remain on the screen
 - Add a second API that includes country images to help fill the screen with visuals
-- Add an interactive world map that people can click on

 ### **Goals:**